Overview

 The Sunex 6603ASJ is a well-regarded professional jack, but its 4-1/2” minimum saddle height eliminates it for Corvette use.
 At ~4-5” ground clearance, the Corvette doesn’t leave enough room for a 4.5” jack saddle plus the rubber pad thickness.
 This is a hard constraint — no amount of other merit overcomes a jack that physically cannot reach the lift points.

-Notable Mention: Adam’s Polishes Floor Jack — Concept Validation Only
+Notable Mention: Adam’s Polishes Floor Jack — Not Recommended

-Adam’s Polishes sells a floor jack that ships with factory polyurethane casters — validating the Part 2 approach of PU casters for floor protection.
-However:
+Adam’s Polishes sells a floor jack that ships with factory polyurethane casters (a selling point for coated-floor garages — not relevant here on bare concrete).
+It’s eliminated on the merits:

 - 2.5-ton capacity — below the 3-ton requirement